Intimacy

 Impact on Partners

 Delayed ejaculation is not a shameful secret but a treatable issue.
 Let go of the pressure around ejaculation, reassess your habits, and seek professional help if needed.
+A concrete first step is visiting a urologist to determine whether there is a physical cause.
 Above all, communicate to both yourself and your partner that ejaculation is not the only goal of sex.

 Related articles